This article has been updated to report new advice from the UK and the EU.

 UK residents involved in road accidents in the EU may no longer be able to make claims via UK-based organisations, and instead may have to bring a claim in the relevant EU country, in the local language.
 Compensation may not be possible if the accidents is caused by an uninsured or untraced driver.

-Britons living in the EU are advised to exchange their UK driving licence for a local EU licence before 29 March.
+Britons living in the EU are advised to exchange their UK driving licence for a local EU licence.
 No deal means they may need to take a new driving test in their country of residence.

 Arrangements for EU and EEA driving licence holders coming to the UK would not change.
 EU and EEA licences will still be valid in Britain even if there is no exit deal.